-This guide walks through the exact calculation steps, from choosing an attribution model to breaking ROI down by channel and campaign.
+This guide walks through the calculation steps, from choosing an attribution model to breaking ROI down by channel and campaign.

 What You Need Before You Start